Get help preparing for "the talk" with your kids.

 "This nuanced guide supplies parents with valuable factual information about human development and sexuality, along with genuine advice for parents to address their own ingrained anxieties, misconceptions, and possible biases."

-It’s a book for you… the parent or guardian, to get comfortable talking to your kids so you can raise emotionally mature adults.
+READ ME: A Parental Primer for "The Talk" a book for you… the parent or guardian, to get comfortable talking to your kids so you can raise emotionally mature adults.

 Because, let’s be honest, knowing when to start this conversation is the hardest part…